 A CT scan is performed and uploaded to 3D imaging software.
 The scan is then used to build instrument guides that are manufactured for your individual knee.

-The goal is a procedure that reduces the risk of knee replacement malpositioning, increases alignment accuracy of the knee replacement, and therefore hopefully improve the results of knee replacement surgery.
+The goal is a procedure that reduces the risk of knee replacement malpositioning, increases alignment accuracy of the knee replacement, and therefore hopefully improves the results of knee replacement surgery.

 As an instrument is moved within your joint, special infrared trackers calculate its position and wireless instruments instantaneously transfer the data to a computer.
 This information is then displayed on a monitor as an interactive model of the anatomy or “blueprint” that supplies all the angles, lines and measurements of your unique anatomy.
 Your diseased bone is then replaced with new, artificial joint components.